 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Colne Valley High School, but to see all our data you need to click the blue button at the bottom of the page to view Colne Valley High School
+To see all our data you need to click the blue button at the bottom of this page to view Colne Valley High School

 on our interactive map.

 Parents and carers, staff and pupils have a high level of confidence in the principal.
 He has made significant changes.
 Pupils and parents appreciate the improvements in behaviour and learning.